Fabrizio Moro

 As of 2020, he has released nine studio albums, an extended play and a live album.
 In 2011, Moro also presented the docu-reality Sbarre, broadcast by Rai 2.
 He also wrote songs for other artists, including pop rock band Stadio and pop singer Noemi.

-In a duet with Ermal Meta, he won the Sanremo Music Festival 2018 with the song "Non mi avete fatto niente", and represented Italy in the Eurovision Song Contest 2018 in Lisbon, Portugal, reaching 5th place overall.
+In a duet with Ermal Meta, he won the Sanremo Music Festival 2018 with the song "Non mi avete fatto niente", and represented Italy in the Eurovision Song Contest 2018 in Lisbon, reaching 5th place overall.

 Music career

 Fabrizio Moro released his debut single, "Per tutta un'altra destinazione", in 1996.
 The single was later included in his first self-titled studio album, which was released in 2000 by Ricordi, following his participation in the Newcomers' Section of the 50th Sanremo Music Festival.
 Moro competed with the song "Un giorno senza fine", placing 13th in a field of 18.

 In 2004 Moro recorded a Spanish-language version of the song "Situazioni della vita" for the compilation album Italianos para siempre, released in Latin America by Universal and featuring songs performed by several other Italian artists.
 His following singles, "Eppure pretendevi di essere chiamata amore" and "Ci vuole un business" were released in 2004 and 2005, respectively.

 In 2007, Moro rose to national fame after competing for a second time in the Newcomers' Section of the Sanremo Music Festival.
 His entry "Pensa", a rap-influenced anti-Mafia song dedicated to Giovanni Falcone and Paolo Borsellino won the Newcomers' competition and received the "Mia Martini" Critics' Award during the 57th edition of the contest.
 After being released as a single, "Pensa" topped the Italian Singles Chart and entered the top 40 in Switzerland.
 The song was also included in the album with the same title, which was later certified gold by the Federation of the Italian Music Industry.

 After his third participation in the Sanremo Music Festival, the first in the section reserved to established artists, Moro released his third studio album in 2008, titled Domani.
 The first single from the album, "Eppure mi hai cambiato la vita", placed third in the singing competition and became a top ten hit in Italy.